 The fifth topic, "New ideas in Natural Law," examines extensions and additions to natural law theory from after Rousseau to the current day.
 In the 250 years since the United States defined a constitution, various extensions were added to the original notions.
 Utilitarian ideas from Jeremy Bentham and John Stuart Mill made punishment proprotional to crime, enabled soft crimes such as speeding, and created new ways for society to agree on conventions, where sacrificing a small amount of liberty could improve liberty for all.
 Ideas of legal positivism in the 20th century created new ways to consider how law should apply, particularly to minorites.Transcendentalism suggested new kinds of a priori and a posteriori truth.
 Atheistic social contracts attempt to remove God from USA's social contract.
 Human rights define universal rights by concensus.

-While Karl Marx (1818-1883) favored ideas of communism, Marxism itself does not refer to communism at all, but instead is a theory of social evolution, derived from Hegel's methodology of dialectical idealism.
+While Karl Marx (1818-1883) favored ideas of communism, Marxism itself does not refer to communism as a separate ideology at all, but instead as a component in a theory of social evolution, derived from Hegel's methodology of dialectical idealism.

 Hegel himself attributes the methodology to Kant's transcendental theories of reason, but expounds in practice to extraordinary depth.
 According to this method, any process of reason has three stages: thesis, antithesis, and synthesis.